-Grade Description Compliance definition NC Non-Compliant Controls are not in place, or the requirements of the objective have not been met, or adequate, relevant and suitable information to form an objective determination on effectiveness was not available to demonstrate compliance.
-Findings noted are considered material in nature and require urgent remedial action.
-OR Systematic non-compliance identified.
-PC Partially Compliant Key requirements of the objective have been met but only minor achievements in compliance have been demonstrated.
+Grade Description Compliance definition · Ç PC Partially Compliant Key requirements of the objective have been met but only minor achievements in compliance have been demonstrated.
 Findings noted are considered significant and require correction.
-OR Instances of non-systemic non-compliance were identified. С Compliant Controls are in place and requirements of the control objective have been met with some minor failures or breaches.
-Breaches are considered minor and require routine efforts to correct in the normal course of business.
-OR Compliance issues were not identified.
-High Risk Obligation Obligations determined to carry a 'high risk' classification, in view of: their impact on people, or related risks within the Institute's Risk Register that carry a residual risk level, or declared risk areas by the Australian Skills and Qualifications Authority (ASQA) per its Regulatory Strategy 2020-22, and ASQA's Regulatory Risk Priorities 2022-23.
-Obligations with a 'high risk' classification inform the Institute's effort and prioritisation of enhanced compliance.
+OR Instances of non-systemic non-compliance were identified.
+C Compliant Controls are in place and requirements of the control objective have been met with some minor failures or breat Breaches are considered minor and require routine efforts to correct in the normal course of business.
+OR Compliance issues were not identified. • their impact on people, or related risks within the Institute's Risk Register that carry a residual risk level, or declared risk areas by the Australian Skills and Qualifications Authority (ASQA) per its Regulatory Strategy 2020-22. and ASQA's Regulatory Risk Priorities 2022-23.
+Obligations with a 'high risk' classification inform the Institute's effort

-Full quarterly compliance reports against the five compliance pillars are located here.
+Full quarterly compliance reports against the five compliance pillars are located in the GRC compliance system and copies are also retained here.
 Below is an abridged version which does not contain the quarterly assessments